 In augmented reality, natural gestures could be the key drivers of the experience.
 For example, mimicking the click of a button with our fingers would trigger an interaction with a virtual link or button.
 Google launched project Soli, which goes a step further—they created a sensing technology focused solely on touchless interactions.
 To stay user-friendly, such experiences call for a minimal interface, with little to no visual overload.

-Some notable augmented reality development resources:
+Some notable augmented reality design and development resources:

 As part of its concept kitchen, IKEA is developing a smart table that suggests recipes based on the ingredients placed on it.
 This is a great example of AR technology working in the real world.
 The interactive table has a camera-equipped projector that shows recipes on its surface and recognizes ingredients, giving you an idea of what to make with what you have on hand.

 Such immersive experiences are in direct competition with mobile apps that will soon seem outdated due to their more restricted capabilities.
 Mobile app designers will soon be creating augmented applications that integrate with physical spaces to deliver a new and exciting way of interacting with our physical environments.

 The Future of Work with AR

 Augmented reality can also be used for knowledge transfer, such as training in industrial environments.
 Instead of explaining, imagine showing a worker how to do a specific task via in-context video.
 This opens doors for designers in the e-learning area to create next-generation AR interfaces.